AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 DID YOU KNOW?

-Schedule 1 drugs include marijuana.
-Driving while high on marijuana carries the same penalties as a DUI: up to 93 days in jail, a fine of up to $500, a license suspension and six points on your driving record.
+Schedule 1 drugs include marijuana, which carries the same penalties as a DUI: up to 93 days in jail, a fine of up to $500, a license suspension, and six points on your driving record.

-To see a full list of Schedule 1 drugs, check out the Michigan Public Health Code, linked below.3
+To see a full list of Schedule 1 drugs, check out the Michigan Public Health Code.4

 Conclusion

-Even if you’re a low-risk driver, car insurance in Michigan is expensive, but significantly more so for those who are high risk.
-However, your rates should go down once the state removes all points from your driving record.
+Car insurance in Michigan is expensive, especially for high risk drivers.
+However, your rates should decrease once points are from your driving record.
 In the meantime, drive safely, as more claims will raise your rates even without an official traffic violation.

 Citations